 Swimming is an excellent exercise for cardiovascular fitness and weight maintenance.
 It is also one of the best activities around for cooling off on hot summer days.
-However, swimming is not the best exercise for improving bone strength, according to personal trainer Alice Burron, a spokesperson for the American Council on Exercise.
+However, swimming is not the best exercise for improving bone strength, according to the National Institutes of Health (NIH).

 Loss of Bone Strength

 Loss of bone strength often stems from osteoporosis, a condition in which bones become weak and vulnerable to fractures because of low bone density.
 It's estimated that about half of women older than 50 years of age will break a bone because of osteoporosis, reports the National Osteoporosis Foundation (NOF), and is diagnosed through taking a bone density test.

 Video of the Day

 The NOF indicates that 54 million Americans already have low bone density or osteoporosis and 34 million are at risk of developing the disease.
 The good news is that loss of bone strength from osteoporosis is largely preventable if you get enough exercise when you're young, stay active and develop other healthy habits as you age.
 But it has to be the right kind of exercise.

 Swimming is not the best exercise for improving bone strength because it is not a weight-bearing activity.
 Harvard Health Publishing describes as weight bearing any activities that put stress on your bones.
 Examples of weight-bearing exercises are brisk walking, jogging, stair climbing and racquet sports.
 Swimming and bicycling are not weight-bearing exercises because your bones don't support your weight during the activity.